ShaunCurtis/Blazr.Data/readme.md

 ## Repository

-You can find the project and the latest version of this article here at my  [Blazr.Data Github Repository](https://github.com/ShaunCurtis/Blazr.Data).
+You can find the project and the latest version of this article here on my  [Blazr.Data Github Repository](https://github.com/ShaunCurtis/Blazr.Data).

 ## Starting Point